dipdup-io/dipdup/docs/getting-started/project-package.md

 package: indexer
 ```

 To generate all necessary directories and files according to config run the `init` command.
+You should run it every time you significantly change the config file.

 The structure of package is the following (shortened for readability):